 Before the Syrian refugee crisis took center stage in mainstream media in fall 2015, the Multifaith Alliance for Syrian Refugees was committed to raising public awareness and keeping the issue alive within the public consciousness.
 Organizers say this is a commitment they will keep long after the media coverage wanes.
-As of the summer of 2015, the civil war in Syria has resulted in over 11 million refugees and internally displaced persons.
-Many are in refugee camps in nearby countries, such as Jordan, Lebanon, and Turkey that are struggling to meet the needs of this major influx of people.
+As of 2018, the civil war in Syria has resulted in over 12 million refugees and internally displaced persons.
+Many are in refugee camps in nearby countries, such as Jordan, Lebanon, and Turkey, which are struggling to meet the needs of this major influx of people.
 In light of the increasing number of deaths of Syrian refugees attempting to flee the region, keeping the public educated and informed with accurate information is a daily challenge, said Rabbi Eric J. Greenberg, MFA’s then director of communications, programs and interfaith relations.
 “It is stunning that only 70 years after World War II and the displacement of millions of people, that the world in 2015 is dealing with a monumental refugee crisis—which sadly is eliciting similar xenophobic and bigoted reactions from politicians and others,” he said.
 “These prejudiced comments and actions must be countered by religious and humanitarian leaders and people of good will to help those in need.”

 In order to help spread awareness and mobilize support, the Multifaith Alliance for Syrian Refugees continues to build a coalition of faith-based and secular groups.
 Although MFA is a small operation, with only a handful of full-time staff, this coalition allows them to have an influence that well surpasses their size.
 Initially a coalition of Jewish organizations, MFA now includes over 100 national and local religious organizations and secular nonprofits.
 This expansion was possible thanks to Bennett’s broad network of contacts after years of involvement in interfaith work.
 Rabbi Greenberg called the work of MFA “interfaith with impact” because faith groups are coming together for major humanitarian action and not only for dialogue.
 However, Greenberg stressed that action and dialogue should complement each other, helping build stronger relationships and capitalizing on partnerships to make an impact.